If you have severe difficulty breathing or turning blue call triple zero (000) for an ambulance.

 If your breathing problems are caused by a cold or chest infection, you might also have a cough, fever, sore throat, sneezing, blocked or runny nose and general congestion.

 If the problem is to do with your heart, you might also have chest pain, feel light-headed and nauseous.
+If you have been diagnosed with angina, take your medication as directed.
+Wait 5 minutes and take another dose.

 If the problem is asthma or chronic obstructive pulmonary disease (COPD), you might also have a lot of mucous, a wheezing sound when you breathe, and your symptoms might get worse with exercise or during the night.